The Best Way to Answer the ‘What’s Your Greatest Weakness?’ Interview Question

 By asking this question, hiring managers are looking for you to show awareness of your weaknesses and that you know how to take it upon yourself to take the steps to improve.

-Instead of “What is Your Greatest Weakness?”, hiring managers are really asking “Are you self-aware of your negatives and do you know how to make improvements?”
+Instead of asking, ‘What are you terrible at doing?’, hiring managers really want to know ‘Are you aware of your weaknesses and do you know how to improve?’

 The Best Strategies To Answer This Question